bkader/skeleton/docs/users.md

 ```

 ### Counting Users:
-You can count app existing users in your database like so:
+You can count all existing users in your database like so:
 ```php
 $count = $this->app->users->count($field, $match);
 // Or you can user the helper: